 And then in August looking across from him at a German pub, taking a big gulp of my lager in a glass mug and losing certain motor functions, I realized how great he was.
 My palms were sweaty, and I wiped them along my deep purple work dress, the black belt tight around my small midsection, and my feet sweating in my navy blue flats.

 It was still humid in DC.
 We spent hours catching up on the phone the past weekend while I was in Kentucky for my 10-year high school reunion.
 We agreed to stay friends after about six or seven dates when he hadn’t made a move and I realized I wasn’t physically interested in the relationship.
 But I enjoyed his company and the more I got to know him the more I became myself.

 Although I’ve had my own series of sexual misadventures, I’m not one to make the first move.
 And I didn’t want to destroy the one good friendship I had going in the DC area.
 In the year since my move from Baltimore, I’ve met many young people, but I had yet to make any new friends or see anyone past a few dates.

-But what if like so many of my other long-term relationships, it started from a friendship?
-What if Harry, as nerdy as he was for an architectural engineer from Detroit, was my first step into a new long-term relationship?
+But what if, like so many of my other long-term relationships, it started from a friendship?
+What if Harry, as nerdy as he was for an instructional designer from Cleveland, was my first step into a new long-term relationship?
 And what if it was up to me to make the first move?

 Two beers on an empty stomach did not aid in the decision-making process.
 Harry and I merely wanted to catch up before he headed to Cleveland for the weekend.
 I had been late greeting him at the bar due to my crazy work schedule.
 As I looked over his freckled face and learned of his similar German ancestry, my cheeks flushed and my hands sweated more.